GVA-error/myALClient/README.md

 # After release plan
 - predict season finish date.
 - option: set "watching" to your first in play list anime.
-- option: set your myAnimeList avatar associated with your current anime
+- option: set "finished"/"skiped" to your anime.
 - option: notify about release if you have no "watching".
-- option: notify your next/today watch anime.
+- option: notify about ongoing status changed.
 - more convinient filters and featurs based on comunity feedback

 # App Name ideas and description